-Greg Deckard is ICBA Bancard’s chairman and is the president, CEO, and chairman of State Bank Northwest, a $145-million asset institution headquartered in Spokane, Wash.
+Greg Deckard is ICBA Bancard’s chairman and is the CEO and chairman of State Bank Northwest, a $190 million-asset institution headquartered in Spokane, Wash.